demetra2h/petster_app/README.md

 ##Design approach
--I wanted to model this after Instagram.
+-I wanted to model this after Instagram, but a little more character.

 ##How to install
+-If you wan to fork this repo follow these<a href="https://help.github.com/articles/fork-a-repo/">instructions</a>

 -Click on this <a href="https://stark-ridge-55555.herokuapp.com/about">Heroku</a>

 -Sign up and you can get in on the fun of Petster.